 - All the participants have are the surface details of the content (a title or headline for a webpage) they won’t necessarily know what the content is about or understand any nuance between cards – especially if its a niche subject.
 Bear this in mind when looking for participants.

-How do I run a card sorting test?
+How do I set-up a card sorting test?

 The beauty of card sorting is that it’s pretty low tech.
 In fact you only really need some post-it notes, a wall or a large table and some test participants.